mosaic-design-system/docs/src/components/treeview-1.md

       ## When, and why?

-      A **treeview** can be used for large sets of data which can be categorised into two or more levels.
+      A **Treeview** can be used for large sets of data which can be categorised into two or more levels.
 This provides a natural hierarchy and structure.
 This should be familiar to most users even with two or more levels.
-A **treeview** could be used for a large storage system such as in legal to provide solicitors with a way of managing case documents similar in nature to Windows Explorer
+A **Treeview** could be used for a large storage system such as in legal to provide solicitors with a way of managing case documents similar in nature to Windows Explorer